 Wharton Center, in collaboration with a variety of MSU and community partners, provides a supportive and welcoming environment that will make live theatre accessible to those with sensory sensitivities and their families.

 At Sensory-Friendly Performances, accommodations will include:

 - Lower sound and light levels; all strobe light effects removed.

 - House lights on at a low level throughout the performance.

-- Sensory supports (fidgets, earplugs) available in the lobby.
+- Sensory supports available (fidgets, earplugs).

 Why are Sensory-Friendly Performances important?

 People with sensory, social, and learning disabilities have the capacity to participate in a range of community activities when provided the opportunity and appropriate support.
 This includes but is not limited to autism spectrum disorder (ASD), sensory processing disorders, ADHD, Epilepsy, PTST, vision and hearing disabilities, and dementia.
 When we provide opportunities for individuals with these disabilities to engage, the benefits include greater community, civic, and social participation for everyone.
 Sensory-Friendly Performances are, perhaps, a stepping stone to becoming a totally inclusive community gathering place.

 An estimated one of every six children is affected by neurological conditions that require treatment, and the incidence appears to be increasing.
 For example, a new case of autism is diagnosed in the United States every 15 minutes.
 According to the Centers for Disease Control, one in every 36 children in the United States has autism, pervasive developmental disorder (PDD), or another autism spectrum disorder.
 These disorders occur in all racial, ethnic, and socioeconomic groups.